top of page

 🌿 Repeat materials or textures.

 A woven basket echoing a linen lampshade.
 A hint of brass that shows up twice.
-It’s less about rules, more about rhythm.
+It’s less about rules — more about what actually feels balanced.

 🌿 Anchor and accent.